Share on: Share on X fb in

 During warm up, Vantage M3 heart rate optical sensor overestimate the beat rate.

 The first part of the swimming, the 20 minutes warm up, was recorded with more bpm then the real one recorded on Polar H10.
-I go very slowly the first 10 minutes and thengradually I start incrising the force.
+I go very slowly in the first 10 minutes and then gradually I start increasing the speed.
 You see this clearly in the H10 chart where the bpm during warm up has a range from 115 bpm to 122 bpm .
-Instead, with the sport watch Vantge M3 the chart is almost flat on 132 bmp level.
+Instead, with the sport watch Vantage M3 the chart is almost flat on 132 bmp level.

 On the wrist, the heart rate optical sensor lost several beats and 25 meters sprints.